quickwit-oss/quickwit/docs/tutorials/add-full-text-search-to-your-olap-db.md

 ## Wrapping up

-We have just scratched the surface of full-text search from Clikchouse with this small subset of Github archive.
+We have just scratched the surface of full-text search from Clickhouse with this small subset of Github archive.
 You can play with the complete dataset that you can download from our public S3 bucket.
 We have made available monthly gzipped ndjson files from 2015 until 2021.
 Here are `2015-01` links:
 - full JSON dataset https://quickwit-datasets-public.s3.amazonaws.com/gh-archive/gh-archive-2015-01.json.gz
 - text-only JSON dataset https://quickwit-datasets-public.s3.amazonaws.com/gh-archive/gh-archive-2015-01-text-only.json.gz